Small organization. Big ambitions.

 The Good Acre is an Equal Opportunity Employer and we welcome all to apply.
 We are committed to being a diverse, inclusive, and equitable organization and we do not discriminate against employees or applicants based on race, sexual orientation, religion, gender identity, disability, or any other characteristics protected by applicable law.

-We offer employees a benefits package that includes:
+We offer full-time employees a benefits package that includes:

 - Health insurance